Cacti/documentation/Installing-Under-Ubuntu-Debian.md

 ### A special note for systems using PHP-FPM

- Prior to starting the setup process of Cacti you should restart the PHP-FPM Daemon to rebuild the Cache or you may recived a HTTP 500 Error
+ Prior to starting the setup process of Cacti you should restart the PHP-FPM Daemon to rebuild the Cache or you may received a HTTP 500 Error

 ```console
 systemctl restart php-fpm